Do no harm: Managing the customer service challenges of healthcare product recalls

 Managing the message

-It’s impossible to be 100 percent prepared for recalls due to their unpredictability, but companies should have contingency plans in place that outline how to react in a variety of scenarios before they happen.
+Due to the unpredictability of recalls, it’s impossible to be 100% prepared, but companies should have contingency plans in place that outline how to react in a variety of scenarios before they happen.

 In this respect, timing is everything, says Andy Beal, an online reputation-management expert.
 According to Beal, companies’ reputations can suffer when it appears they’ve taken too long to address complaints — especially when those problems could potentially harm a person’s health and well-being.